bernatferragut/CCT/Explorations/Scratch 1.md

 **Materials:** Scratch 3.0

 **Warm-up**

-* You can get started by choosing a unit from any subject that you have recently taught or are currently teaching your students.
-For example, ancient egypt in history, Frida Khalo in art or the arctic tundra in geography. - [GET INSPIRATION](http://www.hww.ca/en/ )
+* Get started by choosing a unit from any subject that you have recently taught or are currently teaching your students.
+For example, ancient Egypt in history, Frida Khalo in art or the arctic tundra in geography. - [GET INSPIRATION](http://www.hww.ca/en/ )

 * Once you have chosen your unit, brainstorm some fun and interesting facts with your students that you will then illustrate with characters in your project in Scratch (ex: Polar bears have translucent hair and black skin to absorb and preserve body heat).- [GET INSPIRATION](http://www.hww.ca/en/)

 ## Remix